prabhatoxbridge/oxbridge/README.md

 _Happiness and achievement go hand in hand.
 Whatever her ability, tailored academic interventions by specialist staff and bespoke learning plans ensure our girls achieve.
 The well-being of every girl is paramount.
 We talk to each child daily, encouraging her to share thoughts and feelings with staff trained to recognise behavioural and emotional changes._

 _Our mission is to empower girls to discover, nurture and project their unique identities and character._

+_Taking the hassle out of the school run._